MicrosoftDocs/power-automate-docs/articles/forms/how-to.md

 # How-to

-Here are the top how-to topics about forms in Power Automate with examples of how you can achieve them:
+Here are the top how-to topics about forms in Power Automate with examples of how you can achieve them.

 - Change the date and time format of the forms response.
 - Configure a flow with a group form.